'He put up signs reminding Arsenal players to chew' - How Wenger revolutionised English football's health h...

 Arsenal ended the 1996-97 season third in the Premier League and showed signs that they were turning into a force to be reckoned with once again.

-The following season, 1997-98, they won the double for the second time in the club’s history - beating Manchester United to the title and seeing off Newcastle at Wembley to lift the FA Cup.
+The following year, they won the double for the second time in the club’s history by beating Manchester United to the title and seeing off Newcastle at Wembley to lift the FA Cup.

 Players whose careers had looked to be tailing off had been reborn, with the changes Wenger had introduced behind the scenes credited with giving them a second lease of life.